 Spray my venus flytrap

-In dry weather, spray your plant with water not too hard, clean the dust on the leaves once every two weeks.
+In dry weather, spray your plant with soft water, clean the dust on the leaves once every two weeks.

 Take care of my venus flytrap

 To stimulate the formation of traps, regularly prune the emerging flower stalks and dead leaves.

 At the end of winter every year, transplant your plant in a pot slightly larger than the current, with a mixture of peat and sand in equal parts.

 Check on my venus flytrap